geankaminski/scroll-animations/README.md

 I still need to deal with all the responsive part of the project but that's for another time.

-Thanks to [CSS-TRICKS](https://css-tricks.com/lets-make-one-of-those-fancy-scrolling-animations-used-on-apple-product-pages/) for clarifying my ideas about these spells ✨.
+Thanks to [CSS-TRICKS](https://css-tricks.com/lets-make-one-of-those-fancy-scrolling-animations-used-on-apple-product-pages/) for clarifying my ideas about these spells.